 It doesn't require a stitch or anything.

-I'm gonna put some nomen medication on it.
+I'm going to put some nomen medication on it.

 And then with a very small cannula, I'm going to aspirate manually your fat.

-I'm gonna take about an hour and a half to put your article tissue into a centrifuge and they're gonna incubator and basically gonna activate those stem cells.
+I'm going to take about an hour and a half to put your adipose tissue into a centrifuge and they're going to incubate it and basically going to activate those stem cells.

 So I'm going to start putting the local anesthetic in here.

-If you feel a little discomfort, it's gonna be very momentary right now.
+If you feel a little discomfort, it's going to be very momentary right now, okay?

 But it should dissipate really quick.